jbequ5/SAGE-Enigma-Subnet/README.md

 2. Miner reviews them and can immediately add/edit "Deterministic Tooling Requirements" (e.g., "Use stim for stabilizer checks.
 Prefer symbolic fallbacks.
 Run fidelity simulation with quantum_rings.").
 3. Miner has time to install any recommended tools.
 4. When approved, Arbos automatically uses the symbolic module **and** respects the miner-specified preferences in the parallel swarm.

+### Miner Enhancement Prompt (Make this a 10/10 run)

+In the planning approval screen there is a dedicated field titled **"🚀 Miner Enhancement Prompt (Make this a 10/10 run)"**.

+Use it to give Arbos any final custom instructions, such as:
+- Tool priorities or constraints
+- Desired focus (novelty, verifier strength, IP/licensability, efficiency, etc.)
+- Synthesis preferences
+- Swarm behavior adjustments
+- Any other challenge-specific guidance

+These instructions are automatically injected into the Orchestrator refinement and final synthesis so Arbos respects them throughout the entire run.

 ### GOAL.md / killer_base.md Configuration